jduff/Pins/README.md

 // Pins are optional when it makes sense, 2 constraints created and activated nestedView.pin(leftTo: mainView.leftAnchor, topTo: nil, rightTo: mainView.rightAnchor, bottomTo: nil)

-// Constrain height and width, 2 constraints created and activated nestedView.pin(height: 20, width: 10)
+// Pin height and width, 2 constraints created and activated nestedView.pin(height: 20, width: 10)

 // Pin top with padding, 1 constraint with constant of 10 created and activated